samyarmodabber/lecturenotes-neurocomputing/neurocomputing/_build/html/_sources/4-neurocomputing/5-Hebbian.md

 \theta &= \mathbb{E} [r_j^2] \\
 \end{aligned}$$

-In the BCM learning rule, the threshold $\theta$ averages the square of the post-synaptic activity, i.e. its second moment ($\approx$ variance).
 When the short-term trace $\theta$ over the past activities of $r_j$ increases, the fraction of events leading to synaptic depression increases.

 ```{figure} ../img/300px-BCM_Main_figure.png